Goliath Season 3: A Means to an End

 Amazon Studios

-McBride is left lying in the road as the rain pours down.
-The last thing we see is him looking down at his reflection in a puddle.
-He recalls what Joe Little Crow said to him at the casino and the writing on the wall he found (wrote) hidden behind the bathroom mirror: “The last person you’ll see before you die is you.”
+The last thing we see is Billy looking down at his reflection in a puddle.
+He recalls the writing on the wall that he found (turns out he wrote) hidden behind the bathroom mirror: “The last person you’ll see before you die is you.”
+As you said, Little Crow.

-Driving away, Diana is run off the road by stunt woman Stephanie to meet what appears to be her own end.
+Driving away, Diana is run off the road by stunt woman Stephanie to meet her own end.

 The verdict